Cryptid Profile: Shuswaggi - The Shuswap Lake Monster

 While many note that the first “official” sighting of Shuswaggi (the name given to the creature of the lake) didn’t take place until 1984, there have been a few documented encounters with an unknown thing in the water that go all the way back to the early 1900’s.
 As with many other lake monster reports, the descriptions of Shuswaggi vary greatly, so while all may be considered evidence to prove that people have been seeing something odd in Shuswap Lake for quite sometime, not all should be considered the gods honest truth.

 The first report of an encounter with Shuswaggi goes back to 1904.
-In this early report, it is stated that a Shuswap Indian not only had a close encounter with the creature, but also managed to kill it.
-Upon pulling the the dead beast from the water, the victorious man made quick work of skinning it in order to sell the hide.
+In this early report, it is said that a Shuswap First Nations Tribe Member not only had a close encounter with the creature, but also managed to kill it.
+After pulling the the dead beast from the water, the victorious man made quick work of skinning it in order to sell the hide at a trading post in nearby Enderby.
 The creature was described as being nearly as large as a grizzly bear with hair covering its wet skin.
-One truly notable feature of the dead creature were its feet, which were reported as being 12in long and resembled those of a mole.
+One truly notable feature of the dead creature though were its feet, which were reported as being 12in long and resembled those of a mole.
 Flat and almost plated with five finger like appendages adorned with long claws at the ends.
-What happened to the hide and carcass after the killing is unknown.
-This does though raise the question though that if one of these unknown creatures was killed in the early 1900’s but seen again throughout the years, is there a breeding population within the lake?
+What happened to the hide and carcass after the supposed sale is unknown.

 Fast forward 44yrs to 1948 and there would be two new sightings of an unknown creature in Shuswap Lake.
 The first sighting took place on July 12th by a Mr. Dew while out on the lake in his boat.
 The witness stated that while out on the water, a huge something swam towards his boat and then under it.
 This motion caused the water to churn and rise which almost flipped the vessel over.
 The man then witnessed the creatures body break the surface of the water on the other side of his boat before submerging back down beneath the surface of the water and out of sight.